sjbennett123/polarlarp/content/staff/_index.md

 There are 5 voting members and 2 trustees.
 If there is a vote the members vote but if one of them cannot make it the trustees can vote in their stead.

-- John Thompson
 - Kiera Phillips
 - Donnie Leight
 - Mike Mack
 - Devin Pusateri
+- Chris Colland
+- Erin Albert Jamison
 - [Chris Colland](./chris_colland)
-- Erin Albert Jamison

 ## General Manager